 One Brooklyn Health (OBH) provides (VRI) Video Remote Interpretation and/or (OPI) Over-the-Phone Interpretation for immediate communication in over 240 languages, 24 hours a day, 7 days a week at no cost, at all One Brooklyn Health (OBH) locations.
-In some departments of Brookdale Hospital, we have bilingual staff, trained as Qualified Medical Interpreters.
+In some departments of Brookdale Hospital, we have bilingual staff.
 Mostly in Spanish and Haitian Creole.

 One Brooklyn Health (OBH) provides American Sign Language via (VRI) Video Remote Interpretation at no cost for immediate communication.
 This technology allows the patient, provider, and interpreter to quickly connect and interact face-to-face ensuring high quality and timely patient care.
 We understand that some Deaf patients are uncomfortable using VRI or have underlying issues that make it difficult to see and/or communicate using VRI.
 These patients have the right to request an “in-person” Sign Language and/or Deaf Interpreter at no charge to be present during their hospital visit.
 “ASL In-Person interpreter services are provided by an outside agency and require a 24-notice.”